lucawellmeier/masters-thesis/docs/_posts/2022-05-02-literature-overview.md

 - [Cao, Gu, Belkin 2021] Risk bounds for over-parametrized maximum margin classification on sub-gaussian mixtures
 - [Montanari, Zhong 2020] The interpolation phase transition in neural networks: Memorization and generalization under lazy training
 - [Hofmann, Schölkopf, Smola 2008] Kernel Methods in Machine Learning
+- [Belkin, Hsu, Mitra 2018] Overftting or perfect fitting?
+Risk bounds for classification and regression rules that interpolate

 ## Other (remotely related but) interesting material